vercel/commerce/framework/shopify/README.md

 **Demo:** https://shopify.demo.vercel.store/

-Before getting starter, a [Shopify](https://www.shopify.com/) account and store is required before using the provider.
+Before getting started, a [Shopify](https://www.shopify.com/) account and store is required before using the provider.

 Next, copy the `.env.template` file in this directory to `.env.local` in the main directory (which will be ignored by Git):